 - The time-consuming buying process, as well as complicated installation, can also influence your potential customers’ decision.

 The main reason why solar businesses cannot reach their goals is that they get the wrong leads.
 You should be able to acquire high-quality leads because the quality of your leads determines your success.
 Another challenge is that many solar companies get the same leads so they contact the same customers, and competition increases.
-The first company contacts a customer, and then the same customer gets the same calls from other companies.
+The first company contacts a customer and the same customer gets the same call from other companies.
 The earlier you contact someone, the more likely they are to choose your offerings.